Designations Congruent with Things: Chapter 23

 Newt thinks he might be now though, if Newt plays his cards right.

-“It’s a computational-based efficiency thing,” he says, like a mostly-dead total champion.
-“I just wanted to do some algorithmic optimization of daily life, it’s actually more a you thing than a me thing.
+“It’s a computational-based efficiency thing,” he says like a mostly-dead total champion.
+“I just wanted to do some algorithmic optimization of daily life.
+It’s arguably more a you thing than a me thing.
 It’s radio frequency based.
-No weird hive-mind/Jedi-mind-trick stuff, dude, just computational efficiency.
+No weird hive/Jedi mind-trick stuff, dude, just computational efficiency.
 Old school.”

-This is the tricky part, because there’s no way around mechanistic explanations here, and if Hermann freaks out about the biohacking now, he will continue to freak out about it for the foreseeable future, which will be unfortunate, because Hermann stands to benefit a lot from this.
+This is the tricky part, because there’s no way around mechanistic explanations here, and if Hermann freaks out about the biohacking now, he’ll continue to freak out about it for the foreseeable future, which will be unfortunate, because Hermann stands to benefit a lot from this.

 So.